 By definition, an autonomic clonal proliferation of B- or T-lymphocytes is a lymphoma.
 Polymerase chain reaction of the immunoglobulin genes (IgH-PCR) and of the T-cell receptor (TCR-PCR) is of value in confirming the diagnosis of B- and T-cell lymphomas, respectively, of the iris.
 In addition, cytogenetic features of the iris lymphoma cells may enable the exact lymphoma subtyping.13 This is essential in determining whether this is a primary or secondary manifestation in the eye.
-Newer next generation sequencing techniques, enabling the detection of both copy number alterations and mutations within tumor cells on very small intraocular samples, have recently been introduced into the diagnostic repertoire.21
+Newer next generation sequencing techniques, enabling the detection of both copy number alterations and mutations within tumor cells on small intraocular samples, have recently been introduced into the diagnostic repertoire.21

 8. Subsequent clinical analyses